⛪ Born:

 An epidemic of itching broke out in January 1941.
 All those affected were gathered in one barrack.
 That meant that about one thousand prisoners were cramped together in a place designed for four hundred.
 They wore only thin undergarment, lied on straw mattresses and covered themselves with blankets.
 It was freezing outside but the windows had to be open all day long.
 Starvation was killing the sick, too.
 Fr.
 Liguda tried to dispel that awful hopelessness by his stories - „he did not give in to despair”.
 Everyday hundreds of dead were taken away but he strived to encourage hope in the rest.
 He returned to his own block and was assigned to a transportation group.
 Rogler, one of the cruelest foremen, was his direct superior.
 Rogler always gave the hardest jobs to his group and did not tolerate any break.
 Fr.
 Liguda’s strength, weakened by the ‘anti-itch therapy’, began to deteriorate visibly.

 One day a Russian prisoner smoked a cigarette at work.
 That was considered a big crime.
 A witness described what followed: ”Rogler appeared out of the blue.
 The cigarette was stubbed out already but one could still smell smoke.
 ‘Who smoked?’, Rogler asked Fr.
 Liguda.
 The intensity of the moment was incredible.
 To say ”It was not me” meant betraying others.
 Fr.
 Alojzy took the blame on himself. ”I did”, he answered.
-Furious foreman took him to his room.
-Swollen face and a bruise under his left eye were the proof of the punishment.
+The furious foreman took him to his room.
+Their swollen face and a bruise under his left eye were the proof of the punishment.
 The tired torturer checked Fr.
 Liguda’s clothes. ”Where are your cigarettes?”, he asked. ”I do not have any”, Fr.
 Liguda answered. ”You are a priest, you scum, and you lie?
 You have confessed your guilt already”. ”I smoked but not today.”, Fr.
 Liguda answered.
 The tortures stopped when the guilty one eventually confessed but Rogler remembered Fr.
 Liguda very well because of that incident.

 As a result of ill-treatment and earlier weakening of the body Fr.
 Liguda showed the symptoms of tuberculosis.
 He was taken to hospital.
 The conditions were much better there.
 He could receive parcels from his family.
-In effect he recovered quite quickly.
+In effect, he recovered quite quickly.
 Unfortunately, he was labeled as a disabled person, which in the camp equaled a death sentence.
 He was aware of that.
-His letter written a month before his death can bear witness to that: ”My Mother will be eighty four soon.
-I wish her long life.
+His letter written a month before his death can bear witness to that: ”My Mother will be eighty-four soon.
+I wish her a long life.
 I would not like her to know that she outlived her youngest son.
 It would be a tragedy for her.
-Personally I think that I will return home.
+Personally, I think that I will return home.
 It is possible, however, that Providence will lead me through many dangers in order to enrich me spiritually...”

 Fr.
 Alojzy Liguda, an earnest devotee of the Immaculate Conception died on the night of December 8th, 1942, the very feast of Our Lady.
-His mother received the following notification of his death: „Your son, Alojzy Liguda, born 23rd January, 1898, died of tuberculosis in our hospital on December 8th, 1942.”
+His mother received the following notification of his death: „Your son, Alojzy Liguda, born 23rd January 1898, died of tuberculosis in our hospital on December 8th, 1942.”
 They lied to his old mother since the cause of her son’s death was not a disease but human cruelty.

 Pope John Paul II beatified him on 13 June 1999 with a group of the 108 Martyrs of World War Two known also as 108 Blessed Polish Martyrs.